"La Dolce Vita" means the sweet life…and life gets no sweeter than in sunny Italy

 Try it today.
 Explore all Italy has to offer.
 And if after exploring her delights you decide that Italy is not the place for you, you have our 30-day money back guarantee—no questions asked.

 For International Living

 P.S.
-Although I'm not the Good Fairy, I know I can help make your wishes come true.
+Although I'm not your Fairy Godmother, I know I can help make your wishes come true.
 Italy doesn't have to remain a fairytale notion—but please don't leave it too long.

 Even in fairytales, the clock eventually strikes midnight…